 The Silver Fangs married into many of Europe's royal families and shapes history as royal leaders.

 Shogecka Hunter Moon's story in Garou Saga states that Wendigo warriors were among Tecumseh's followers.
-The Wendigo also initiated the migration of humans from northern Asia to North America.
+The Wendigo, Croatan, and Uktena also initiated the migration of humans from northern Asia to North America.

 According to Rage Across New York, the Black Furies protected the early American suffragettes.
 Black Fury kinfolk encouraged leaders of the early women's movement to take refuge near New York's Finger Lakes (a Black Fury stronghold), which lead to the 1848 Seneca Falls convention.
 Rage Across New York also states that the Children of Gaia contributed followers and protection to historical figures such as Harriet Tubman, Frederick Douglass, and Susan B. Anthony.